 We are not like other dog walkers!

-Let your dog join us on a interactive walk where we play, train and entertain your dog, so whilst your dog is exercised with other dogs, he doesn’t play directly with them.
+Let your dog join us on a interactive walk where we play, train and entertain your dog, so whilst your dog is exercised with other dogs, they don’t spend the whole time playing directly with them.

 We don’t just take your dog to a field and let them play together to wear themselves out.
 By allowing your dog to play like this will more than likely make them dog obsessed and harder to handle on your walks together.